from £53 /night help

 Sixty Two is just a short stroll away from the centre of Cowes where there's a great choice of fantastic boutique shops, two supermarkets, an excellent fishmonger and butcher and a wide variety of restaurants and pubs.

-Accommodation comprises: two bedrooms (one with double bed, the second bedroom has 2 single beds); bathroom (bath, shower, toilet, sink); good size open plan sitting / dining room; kitchen (where there's a large electric grill/griddle which is great for breakfasts).
+Accommodation comprises: two bedrooms (one with double bed, the second bedroom has 2 single beds); bathroom (bath, shower, toilet, sink); good size open plan sitting / dining room; kitchen.
 Samsung home cinema system in sitting room.
 Garden with flagstone patio & lawn areas, outdoor furniture and BBQ.
 On-street parking.

 Cowes itself is a famous yachting centre and you can while away some time in the marinas that are nearby or enjoy a walk along the waterfront where you can watch all of the boats out on the Solent.